-Beginning with the class of 2025 and beyond, credit will be awarded for courses completed during middle school according to CSG 10-221 (a)(g).
-Boards of Education may award one (1) credit in mathematics and one (1) credit in World Language upon the successful demonstration of mastery of the high school subject matter content while attending middle school.
+Beginning with the class of 2025 and beyond, eredit will be awarded for courses completed during middle school according to CSG 10-221 (a)(g).
+Boards of Education middle school students may earn may award one (1) credit in mathematics and one (1) credit in World Language upon the successful demonstration of mastery of the high school subject matter content for courses taken in while attending middle school.
 For example, middle school students who demonstrate mastery following the fulfillment of high school level mathematics or World Language courses will be given the option to apply up to one (1) credit for math and one (1) credit for World Language toward meeting graduation requirements.